-In this free Pro Tools tutorial, I will have a look at something very fundamental in Pro Tools, the Time Displays.
+In this tutorial, aimed at both Pro Tools and Pro Tools First users, I will have a look at something very fundamental in Pro Tools, the Time Displays.
 There are lots of small and big (mostly green) numbers displayed everywhere for various purposes, but they all fall into two categories, "Time Locations" or "Time Durations".

 Time Display Windows